BhatiaDivtej/C-Data-Structre-Package/README.md

-# Assignment 4: Data Structures in C
+# Data Structures in C

-This is your starter code repo for Assignment 4.
-The assignment has two parts: [queue](queue/) and [vector](vector/).
-Please see the corresponding description on our website under [Assignments](https://course.ccs.neu.edu/cs3650sp23/hw.html).

 ## Makefile